top of page

 President

 Katherine studied Civil Engineering and Arts (French Major) at the University of Adelaide, followed by a co-tutelle PhD at the ANU and AgroParisTech, France.
-She is now a Professor in the 3A Institute, School of Cybernetics, and the Fenner School of Environment and Society at the Australian National University.
+She is now interim Director of the School of Cybernetics, a Professor at the Fenner School of Environment and Society and a member of the leadership team of the Institute for Water Futures at the Australian National University.
 Katherine's work focusses on the challenges of implementing collaborative approaches to policy, education and action for sustainable development.
 She has published over 100 academic works on topics including water governance, climate adaptation, participatory processes, and politics and cultures of innovation.
 Katherine has previously worked in the ANU Centre for European Studies, HC Coombs Policy Forum, ANU Centre for Policy Innovation and Cemagref in France (now INRAE), including on European projects to strengthen bi-regional dialogue on science and technology between Europe and the Pacific.
+Katherine is a Chevalier (Knight) in the French Ordre National du Mérite.

 FRÉDÉRIC HOLLANDE

-Prof. Frédéric Hollande works in the field of cancer cell and translational biology.
+Fred heads the Dept of Clinical Pathology and undertakes research activities at the University of Melbourne Centre for Cancer Research, located within the Victorian Comprehensive Cancer Centre (VCCC).
+He works in the field of cancer cell and translational biology.
 He worked for CNRS from 1996 to 2011.
-He co-founded and was the joint-scientific director of a biotech company from 2007 to 2011.
-He now works in the Department of Clinical Pathology at the University of Melbourne.
-He has maintained strong collaborative relationships with French colleagues and heads the Australian node of an INSERM/CNRS Laboratoire International Associé (LIA) in partnership with the Cancer Research Centre of Lyon (CRCL, Prof Alain Puisieux).
+He was the co-funder and the joint-scientific director of a biotech company from 2007 to 2011.
+He has maintained strong collaborative relationships with French colleagues and heads the Australian node of an INSERM/CNRS Laboratoire International Associé (LIA) in partnership with the Cancer Research Centre of Lyon (CRCL, Professor Alain Puisieux).

 YVONNE DURANDET

-Dr Yvonne Durandet is an Associate Professor at Swinburne University of Technology, School Engineering, Department of Mechanical and Product Design Engineering.
+Yvonne is an Associate Professor in the Dept of Mechanical and Product Design Engineering, and Academic Director for the School of Engineering at Swinburne University of Technology.
 She enjoys working on industry-linked projects for Teaching and Research, mainly on Manufacturing Processes and Technologies, Metals and Alloys.
 She received Industry Partners' and Commercialisation Awards from CAST CRC for achievements in laser assisted joining, surfacing and machining technologies.
 Prior to joining Swinburne, she led strategic projects at BHP on coatings and near net shape casting of steel and non-ferrous metals.
 Yvonne holds a PhD degree from the University of Adelaide and a Bachelor of Engineering from SUPMECA, France.

 bottom of page